clecryptocarnivore/clecryptocarnivore/README.md

 Is hard 4 me & my husband to explain to all in English, as he was always C or D Student.
 NOT HIS FAULT!!
 He was not well educated in English.
 His Italian is better than most but MY Skill at this...
 Public talk i guess to say?
-My skill is MUCH better than my Husband.
+My skill at people talk, not my husband TECH SPEEK?, is MUCH better than my Husband.

 He is a Do-er? he fix.
 Weld, Glue, Solder, Screw, Fix with His Hands of Love 4 ME...
 He is SUCH a dedicated husband, i am just waiting & for Visa call now, to Manila.